PacktPublishing/An-Atypical-ASP.NET-Core-6-Design-Patterns-Guide/README.md

 ### Related products <Other books you may enjoy>

--   ASP.NET Core 3 and React [[Packt]](https://www.packtpub.com/product/asp-net-core-3-and-react/9781789950229?utm_source=github&utm_medium=repository&utm_campaign=9781789950229) [[Amazon]](https://www.amazon.com/dp/1789950228)

--   Introducing .NET 5 - Architecture, Migration, and New Features [[Packt]](https://www.packtpub.com/product/introducing-net-5-architecture-migration-and-new-features/9781800560567?utm_source=github&utm_medium=repository&utm_campaign=9781800560567) [[Amazon]](https://www.amazon.com/dp/1800560567)
+-   C# 10 and .NET 6 – Modern Cross-Platform Development, Sixth Edition [[Packt]](https://www.packtpub.com/product/c-10-and-net-6-modern-cross-platform-development-sixth-edition/9781801077361) [[Amazon]](https://www.amazon.com/10-NET-Cross-Platform-Development-websites/dp/1801077363)

+-   Software Architecture with C# 10 and .NET 6, Third Edition [[Packt]](https://www.packtpub.com/product/software-architecture-with-c-10-and-net-6-third-edition/9781803235257) [[Amazon]](https://www.amazon.com/Software-Architecture-NET-solutions-microservices/dp/180323525X)

 ## Get to Know the Author

 **Carl-Hugo Marcotte**
-has been developing, designing, and architecting web applications professionally since 2005.
-He wrote his first line of code at about 8 years old and has been a computer enthusiast since.
-He holds a Bachelor's degree in Computer Science from Université du Québec à Trois-Rivières.
+has been developing, designing, and architecting web applications professionally since 2005, wrote his first line of code at about eight years old, and holds a bachelor's degree in computer science.
 After working at a firm for a few years, he became an independent consultant, where he developed projects of different sizes for SMEs and educational institutions.
-He is passionate about software architecture, C#, ASP.NET Core, and the web.
+He is now a Senior Solutions Architect at Export Development Canada and is passionate about software architecture, C#, ASP.NET Core, and the Cloud.
-He loves to share his knowledge, which led him to teaching programming; blogging; and creating, maintaining, and contributing to multiple open source projects.
+He loves to share his knowledge, which led him to teaching programming, blogging, and creating, maintaining and contributing to multiple open-source projects.